 Students will learn to edit ripped, torn, or damaged images using the amazing Clone Stamp Tool!
 This tool can also be used to digitally remove or replace unwanted pixels from your image, like the image above where the brush and the rope in the background have been removed completely as if they were never there!

-The clone stamp tool works by sampling pixels (picture elements) or dots that make up your photoshop file.
+The clone stamp tool works by sampling pixels (picture elements) or the tiny dots that make up your photoshop file.